tatianegercina/FinTech/02-Homework/10-Time-Series/Instructions/README.md

 Follow the steps outlined in the regression_analysis starter notebook to complete the following:

-1. Data Preparation (Creating Returns and Lagged Returns and splitting the data into training and testing data)
+1. Data preparation (creating returns and lagged returns, and splitting the data into training and testing data)
-2. Fitting a Linear Regression Model.
+2. Fitting a linear regression model.
 3. Making predictions using the testing data.
 4. Out-of-sample performance.
 5. In-sample performance.